St. Vincent Travel and Cruise Tips

 |St. Vincent has a lush landscape thanks to fairly heavy rains in the fall; credit: SVG Tourism Authority|

-Heavy annual rainfall makes for lush mountains and many eco tourism opportunities including hiking on nature trails and swimming in waterfalls.
+Travel tips start the the basic fact that heavy annual rainfall creates lush mountains and rainforests.
+Many eco tourism opportunities include hiking on nature trails and swimming in waterfalls.

 St. Vincent Attractions

 Unique attractions in the capital of Kingstown include the Kingstown Market, which has a variety of foods, arts and crafts, and the historical churches of St. George's Anglican Cathedral and St. Mary's Catholic Cathedral.

 The Botanical Gardens, the oldest garden in the Western Hemisphere, was founded in 1762.
 The 20-acre gardens were created by the then governor “to provide medicinal plants for the military and improve the life and economy of the colony”.
 Entrance is free.
 It is open 6 a.m. to 6 p.m. daily.

 Outside of Kingstown, St. Vincent has a bit of Vermont in it.
 The Vermont Nature Trail is a two-hour hike through a 10,870-acre reserve, the SVG Tourism Authority says.